zhangstu/energon_example/cement.md

 Besides the EMSD data, we also provide an open-source dataset from project [**Genome**][genome].
 Both of them can be used for training ECP models and downloaded [**here**][download].
 ## Model Introduction
 ### Model 1
+Model 1 is a [Random Forest][RF] model which using the historical data from various systems of the building (e.g., chilled water system and hot water system) and solar illuminance data to train an ML model.
 ### Model 2
+Model 2 is a [LSTM][LSTM] model which using the time-series data from both electrical and non-electrical systems and the weather data to train a neural network.
 ## Example: Using Genome Data with Energon
 By writing EnergonQL, [**Energon**][energon] can assist to access the **Genome** data.
 For example: